Some links in this post may be affiliate links

 When the plant becomes too tall, you may cutback the stem at the desired height to encourage new growth to sprout at a point just below the cut.
 The foliage emanating from the pruning, can be used to propagate new plants.

-Mist the leaves occasionally and clean them by damp-wiping with a soft cloth to get rid of dust and discourage pests and diseases.
+Occasionally, clean the leaves by damp-wiping with a soft cloth to get rid of dust and to discourage pests and diseases.

-Ti Plant (Cordyline terminalis) problems are plant dying, yellowing leaves, brown leaves, brown leaf tips, loss of variegation, diseases, and pests among others.
+Hawaiian Ti Plant problems are plant dying, yellowing leaves, brown leaves, brown leaf tips, loss of variegation, diseases, and pests among others.
 Keep reading for more on these problems and how to fix them.

-Your Ti Plant is dying is due to root-rot, cold drafts, salts buildup, and too little light.
+Your Ti Plant is dying is due to root-rot, drafts, salts buildup or too little light.

 Root-rot: The disease is prevalent in soggy soil.
 It is characterized by yellowing and wilting of the leaves which is rapidly followed by browning and plant collapse.

-Cold drafts: Maintain an average warmth by keeping the plant away from cold drafts coming from windy doors, drafty windows, and AC units among others.
+Drafts: Keep the plant away from sources of drafts like windy doors, drafty windows, AC units radiators, hot air vents among others.

 Salts buildup: Regularly flush out salts from the soil by running a stream of water through it until it drains through the drainage hole.